RobArthan/pp/NOTES.md

 The tools directory is where you build releases.
 It also contains other odds and ends, currently just comprising a blank Lemma 1 document.

-You construct a release in $HOME/git/tools using make_rel.
+You construct a release in $HOME/git/pp/tools (assuming the ProofPower repository was cloned into $HOME/git/pp) using make_rel.
 In simple use you just run it with the version number as parameter:

-    make_rel 1.1w53
+    make_rel -v 1.1w53

-This will create the installation directory and the tarball for the release as children of $HOME/bgit/pp/rel. make_rel has other parameters that are for use when including the ProofPower repository as a submodule of another repo.
+This will create the installation directory and the tarball for the release as children of $HOME/git/pp/rel, and will save this latest release number in $HOME/git/pp/version (unless -u). make_rel has other parameters that are for use when including the ProofPower repository as a submodule of another repo.